COME SEE WHAT MADE NEW BRITAIN

 New Britain’s impact has been, and continues to be, felt far beyond its borders – the products and processes produced and invented here continue to influence new patents and innovations worldwide and very few of the items we use or wear everyday could have been created without a machine or a part or a concept that originated in New Britain.
 Most of the major factories exported their goods around the world, had plants in Europe and South America and almost all of them had showrooms and warehouses in New York and other major American cities.

 There is something for everyone on display…..whether your interest lies in toasters or hand tools you will be amazed at the range of items manufactured in New Britain and the stories of the places they were made: Stanley Works, Stanley Rule & Level, North & Judd, P.F.
 Corbin, Russell & Erwin, Landers, Frary & Clark, Fafnir, New Britain Machine and many, many more!
-Explore our website and our Facebook page to learn more about the history of the Hardware City of the World and who we are as a Museum and what we do.
+Explore our website and our Facebook page to learn about the history of the Hardware City of the World and who we are and what we do.

 FROM THE CHAIRMAN